uvarc/rc-learning/content/courses/containers-for-hpc/using.md

   1) apptainer/1.2.2   2) tensorflow/2.10.0
 ```

 - `$CONTAINERDIR` is an environment variable.
-It is the directory where containers are stored on Rivanna.
+It is the directory where containers are stored.
 - After old container module versions are deprecated, the corresponding containers are placed in `$CONTAINERDIR/archive`.
 These are inaccessible through the module system, but you are welcome to use them if necessary.

 ---